JasperFx/wolverine/docs/tutorials/mediator.md

-a .NET Core application, it adds the `IMessageBus` service to the underlying system IoC container so it can be injected into controller classes or Minimal API endpoint as shown above.The `IMessageBus.InvokeAsync(message)` method takes the message passed in, finds the correct execution path for the message type, and executes the correct Wolverine handler(s) as well as any of the registered [Wolverine middleware](/guide/messages/middleware).
+a .NET Core application, it adds the `IMessageBus` service to the underlying system IoC container so it can be injected into controller classes or Minimal API endpoint as shown above.The `IMessageBus.InvokeAsync(message)` method takes the message passed in, finds the correct execution path for the message type, and executes the correct Wolverine handler(s) as well as any of the registered [Wolverine middleware](/guide/handlers/middleware).

 ::: tip
 This execution happens inline, but will use the *RetryNow* error handling capabilities.
-See [Wolverine's error handling](/guide/messages/error-handling) for more information.
+See [Wolverine's error handling](/guide/handlers/error-handling) for more information.
 :::

 See also:

-* [Cascading messages from actions](/guide/messages/handlers.html#cascading-messages-from-actions) for a better explanation of how the `ItemCreated` event message is automatically published if the handler success.
+* [Cascading messages from actions](/guide/handlers/cascading) for a better explanation of how the `ItemCreated` event message is automatically published if the handler success.
+* [Messages](/guide/messages) for the details of messages themselves including versioning, serialization, and forwarding.
-* [Messages and message handlers](/guide/messages/) for the details of how to write Wolverine message handlers and how they are discovered
+* [Message handlers](/guide/handlers/) for the details of how to write Wolverine message handlers and how they are discovered

 As a contrast, here's what the same functionality looks like if you write all the functionality out